-Recovery measures Approach Broad strategy Priority 12 Threats or concern addressed Status/ timeline 13 1 Work with municipal planning authorities such that they consider the protection of critical habitat for Redside Dace within municipal planning documents (for example, Official Plans, Secondary Plans, Subwatershed Management Plans, Block Plans, and Stormwater Management Plans).
+Recovery measures Approach Broad strategy Priority Threats or concern addressed Status/ timeline 1 Work with municipal planning authorities such that they consider the protection of critical habitat for Redside Dace within municipal planning documents (for example, Official Plans, Secondary Plans, Subwatershed Management Plans, Block Plans, and Stormwater Management Plans).
 This measure will provide additional urban stormwater impact mitigation for Redside Dace when development proposals are planned and reviewed.
-Habitat protection - planning Management and coordination High Residential/ commercial development Underway/ ongoing 2 Ensure that the potential invasion of aquatic invasive species and non-indigenous species into Redside Dace waters is considered during project reviews by Fisheries and Oceans Canada (DFO) when removal of barriers is contemplated.
+Habitat protection - planning Management and coordination High Residential/ commercial development Underway/ 5 years 2 Ensure that the potential invasion of aquatic invasive species and non-indigenous species into Redside Dace waters is considered during project reviews by Fisheries and Oceans Canada (DFO) when removal of barriers is contemplated.
 This measure will reduce potential negative impact of these species on Redside Dace.
-Threat evaluation - species introductions (barrier removal) Management and coordination Medium Invasive species Underway/ ongoing
+Insure that the potential invasion of aquatic invasive pecies and non-indigenous species into Redside Dace waters is considered during project reviews by Tisheries and Oceans Canada (DFO) when removal of barriers is contemplated.
+This measure will reduce totential negative impact of these species on High Invasive species Underway/ ongoing